ellenkoenig/datascience-co-learning/README.md

 * [Analytics Vidhya](https://www.analyticsvidhya.com): A comprehensive data science website providing resources for pretty much everything related to data science/analysis.
 Their blurb: _Learn everything about analytics._

 * [KDnuggets](https://www.kdnuggets.com/) (ML):

-* [Sharp Sight Labs](https://www.sharpsightlabs.com/blog/) (R): A useful blog with short tutorials on the nuts and bolts of data analysis in R, with a focus on tidyverse tools and on developing fluency.

 * [Data Machina](https://www.getrevue.co/profile/datamachina?utm_campaign=Issue&utm_content=topprofilename&utm_medium=email&utm_source=Data+Machina): A weekly digest of data science curiosities, machine intelligence, data geekery, and other amenities.